Feature request #19895

 #5 Updated by Alessandro Pasotti about 3 years ago

 - Tracker changed from Bug report to Feature request

 Yes, you are right of course, as I mentioned in my first reply IIRC it was not implemented on purpose and the idea was to add a menu item to do that.

 Btw, that's technically a new feature, but it could also be considered a bug, so let's see if I can do it!

-#6 Updated by Andrea Giudiceandrea almost 2 years ago
+#6 Updated by Andrea Giudiceandrea over 2 years ago

 Thank you Alessandro!
 I'm not so skilled to add such an options by myself (without the risk of breaking something).